 We believe that in order to live optimally, it is important that we recognise our own innate capacity for well-being, and the endless potentials we have to realise this right here, right now in the present moment.

 Rosalie is the co-director of Optimal Living CIC.
 Her professional background was in further education teaching English to minority and refugee groups.
-Now she is a full time mindfulness teacher as well as running a mindful Yoga practice.
+Now she is a full time mindfulness teacher as well as running a mindful Yoga practice in London.
 Rosalie has completed a five year MA in Teaching Mindfulness Based Approaches and holds a Certificate of Teacher Competency, both from the University of Bangor.
 She teaches Distance Learning programmes for, and is a Supervisor at the Centre for Mindfulness Research and Practice and is a guest teacher with The Metta Foundation, an organization devoted to teaching interpersonal meditation practice, under the guidance of Gregory Kramer.
 She has been practicing/studying meditation and yoga for the past 20 years.
 Both practices became part of her life during a time of personal challenge and their effectiveness have meant that they have remained with her ever since.

 Peter is co-director of Optimal Living CIC.
 He has been teaching mindfulness based programmes since 2005, and has completed a five year MSc in Mindfulness Based Approaches from the University of Wales.
 He has been a qualified social worker for seventeen years, working mainly with people dealing with life threatening illnesses, those requiring end of life care, and those with substance misuse and mental health difficulties.
 His motivation to become a mindfulness trainer came after he recognised the benefits of such an approach to his own personal well-being and happiness.Learn More